SC adjourns hearing in 2009 contempt case against Prashant Bhushan, Tarun Tejpal | Law-Order

 SC adjourns hearing in 2009 contempt case against Prashant Bhushan, Tarun Tejpal

-The Supreme Court on Friday adjourned the hearing to August 4 the 2009 contempt case against activist-lawyer Prashant Bhushan and journalist Tarun Tejpal after senior advocates representing them sought time to prepare.
-A bench headed by Justice Arun Mishra said it would give time to the lawyers representing the alleged contemnors to prepare and adjourned the matter for August 4.
+The Supreme Court Friday adjourned to August 4 the hearing in 2009 contempt case against activist-lawyer Prashant Bhushan and journalist Tarun Tejpal after senior advocates representing them sought time to prepare.
+A bench headed by Justice Arun Mishra gave time to the lawyers and adjourned the matter.

 ALSO READ